lukesno/lukesno/README.md

 ### Hey there 👋😄

 #### **Currently I am..**
+⚡ A SWE intern at Tesla for Spring 2022

 💯 A Software/Biomedical Engineering student at the University of Calgary

 🚀 Looking for challenging new opportunities